BetonQuest/BetonQuest/documentation/Developer-Documentation/API.md

 </dependencies>
 ```

 The version you need to choose must be 1.12.0 or newer.
-If you want to use dev builds use `X.X.X-SNAPSHOT`.
-Check amberproject.net:8082/repository/AmberProject/ if you are not sure

 ## Writing events